 At AUM, the safety and security of our students is a top priority.
 It’s important that you know your rights as a student, and also how you can be proactive in having a productive, safe, and enjoyable college career.
-We encourage you to review any of the areas below for more information on what you can expect of your fellow students and faculty, as well as strategies to help others and protect yourself.
+We encourage you to review the areas below for more information on what you can expect of your fellow students and faculty, as well as strategies to help others and protect yourself.

 Key Areas that Title IX covers

 Title IX covers these areas for students: Access to higher education; athletics; career education; education for pregnant and parenting students; employment; learning environment; math and science; sexual harassment; and standardized testing.

 - If a student requests that his or her name not be used, all reasonable steps will be taken to respond and investigate consistent with the request, so long as doing so does not prevent the school from responding effectively and preventing the harassment of other students or the complainant.
 This does limit the University’s ability to respond.

 - If a student desires that details of the incident be kept confidential, the student should speak with on-campus counselors, campus health service providers, or off-campus rape crisis resources who can maintain confidentiality.

 - Students are encouraged to speak to officials of the institution to make formal reports of incidents (i.e. deans, senior staff, or other administrators with supervisory responsibilities, Campus Security Authorities, the Title IX Coordinator, Deputy Title IX Coordinators, and human resources).
 The University considers these people to be “responsible employees” and notice to them is official notice to the institution.

 Academic Accommodations and Interim Measures

-- Academic Schedules: Any student who has been affected by sexual misconduct who wishes to change his/her classroom or academic situation may discuss various options.
+- Academic Schedules: Any student who has been affected by sex/gender discrimination or harassment who wishes to change his/her classroom or academic situation may discuss various options.
 Options include total University withdrawal, discrete course withdrawal, the ability to retake a class, receive tutoring or change the section.